 Kahini arose from a conversation between its founding members Kirsten Le Harivel, Jordan Hartt, and Ssekandi Ronald Ssegujja, who wanted to create innovative creative-writing programs that provided exceptional learning experiences and the opportunity for writers of all backgrounds to come together.

-The name ‘Kahini’ was gifted by writer and very first faculty member Sayantani Dasgupta in our inaugural event, the 2014 Desert Writers’ Retreat.
+The name ‘Kahini’ was gifted by writer and very first faculty member Sayantani Dasgupta at our inaugural event, the 2014 Desert Writers’ Retreat.
 ‘Kahini’ is a Bengali word meaning ‘story,’ or ‘tale’—but not an ordinary story: an extraordinary one.
 Similarly, Kahini is all about creating extraordinary in-person and online creative-writing experiences.

 Reading, writing, and conversation build connection and empathy, providing a deeper quality of life.